By: The Resource Girls

 Stay Present in the Moment by Being Thankful

 We are firm believers that gratitude changes everything.
 Like we mentioned, it can be easy to focus on everything else that needs to be done, but what if we chose to be thankful we were on our mat instead?
 Even if it’s only a five-minute practice at home, there’s no reason not to be thankful.
 Taking a deep inhale full of gratitude changes the course of our entire day and reconnects us to what brought us to our mat in the first place.
 Feel like you have nothing to be thankful for?
 Be thankful for your breath!

 Embrace Child’s Pose

-Regardless of whether you are practicing on your own or with a guide, there is no shame in taking a timeout in your own practice.
+Regardless of whether you are practicing on your own or with a teacher, there is no shame in taking a timeout in your own practice.
 Child’s pose is also great for when you have pushed yourself a little too hard during your practice and are losing your breath, not because your mind is wandering, but from over-exertion.
 There should never be any emergencies in yoga so take a moment to kneel on the floor, hips wide, forehead to mat with arms extended forward and lay your torso between your thighs.
-Focus on five to ten cleansing exhales and inhales and get right back into the flow once you’ve been able to align your breath to your movements.
+Focus on five to ten cleansing inhales and exhales and get right back into the flow once you're able to align your breath to your movements.

 The most important thing to remember is to not beat yourself up.
 Yoga is a practice, and that means practicing connecting to our breath as well.
 The more you breathe, flow and practice these techniques, the easier it will become.
 We have to admit, we think back to our first days on our mat and have to smile and be thankful for how far we’ve come.
-Today we inhale, with our strong breath which is our fuel, thankfulness for all yoga has taught us, and exhale doubt and any thoughts that aren’t serving us.
+Today we inhale, with our strong breath which is our fuel, breathing in gratitude for all yoga has taught us, and exhale doubt and negative thoughts that aren’t serving us.
 Namaste.